l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 I'm here to confess the hundreds of lies.

 ## The critical lie in the official document.
-!!! danger They are mixing profit and revenue to deceive us
+!!! danger "They are mixing profit and revenue."
     ```placeholder the evidence
     revenue vs. profit
     revenue vs. profit